Guide to Relieving Stress During the Holidays

 For some, the holidays bring about a feeling of happiness and warmth.
 It’s the overall atmosphere with chestnuts roasting, marshmallows toasting, and twinkling lights everywhere.
 You feel giddy like a kid and want to embrace the feeling of nostalgia, reminiscing on memories from previous years while making new memories that will last a lifetime.
 However, this isn’t how everyone feels.
 For some, this time of year brings about stress, more so than usual, and the dreadful holiday blues.
 Unfortunately, holiday stress around this time of year can amplify depression in those already struggling with mental illnesses.

-Whether it be extra stress, the inability to be with friends or family, or grieving over lost loved ones, there are numerous factors that can cause the holiday blues and make it difficult for someone to embrace the season in a joyous way.
-According to a study conducted by the National Alliance on Mental Illness, 64% of people with a diagnosed mental illness struggle with the holiday blues and 24% say the holidays affect them a lot.
-Similarly, those struggling with depression may be familiar with Seasonal Affective Disorder which the National Institute of Mental Health refers to as depressive episodes that come and go with the seasons, typically with the colder seasons like late fall and winter.
+Whether it be extra stress, the inability to be with friends or family, or grieving over lost loved ones, numerous factors can cause the holiday blues and make it difficult for someone to embrace the season joyfully.
+According to a study conducted by the National Alliance on Mental Illness, 64% of people with a diagnosed mental illness struggle with the holiday blues, and 24% say the holidays affect them a lot.
+Similarly, those struggling with depression may be familiar with Seasonal Affective Disorder, which the National Institute of Mental Health refers to as depressive episodes that come and go with the seasons, typically with the colder seasons like late fall and winter.

-Although the holiday blues are temporary, they can be very damaging both physically and mentally.
-With excess pressure from work and family, this time of year can play a toll on people with symptoms like fatigue, a drop in energy, loneliness and irritability, among other things.
+Although the holiday blues are temporary, they can be physically and mentally damaging.
+With excess pressure from work and family, this time of year can take a toll on people with symptoms like fatigue, a drop in energy, loneliness, and irritability, among other things.
 However, the holiday blues can be avoided with the help of a clear mindset and strategy to get you back on your feet.

 Step One: Increase Your Exercise in Creative Ways, Like Participating in a Fun Run!

-Over 10 years ago, the American Psychological Association (APA) conducted a survey regarding holiday stress and the effect that it has on the lives of many.
-Study results prove that due to excess stress, people typically turn to food.
-This isn’t unexpected, considering many look forward to the comfort food that fills our homes during the warmer months and the excess of leftovers that you’ll probably be eating for at least the following week or two.
-The most interesting part about the study was that the percentage of people who turn to food during the holidays increases with comfort eating being 10% higher for women and 6% higher for men.
+Over ten years ago, the American Psychological Association (APA) surveyed holiday stress and its effect on the lives of many.
+Study results prove that people typically turn to food due to excess pressure.
+This isn’t unexpected, considering many look forward to the comfort food that fills our homes during the warmer months and the extra leftovers you’ll probably eat for at least the following week or two.
+The most exciting part about the study was that the percentage of people who turn to food during the holidays increases, with comfort eating being 10% higher for women and 6% higher for men.

-With the constant pressure of meeting work deadlines, cooking, cleaning and shopping for presents, it can be a lot to handle.
-People tend to forget to take care of their bodies and instead the stress will start to break them down psychologically and physically.
-From the same study, those who were facing this increased holiday stress noted a variety of stress causing symptoms.
-It was noted that 59% of people reported feeling nervous or sad, 55% were lacking both motivation and energy, 51% felt fatigued, and 48% felt muscular tension.
-Though a variety of things could cause these symptoms, there are plenty of ways to lift your spirits, and one of the most important things you can do is get fresh air and exercise.
+The constant pressure of meeting work deadlines, cooking, cleaning, and shopping for presents can be a lot to handle.
+People tend to forget to care for their bodies; instead, the stress will break them down psychologically and physically.
+From the same study, those facing this increased holiday stress noted various stress-causing symptoms.
+It was pointed out that 59% of people reported feeling nervous or sad, 55% lacked motivation and energy, 51% felt fatigued, and 48% felt muscular tension.
+Though various things could cause these symptoms, there are plenty of ways to lift your spirits, and one of the most important things you can do is get fresh air and exercise.

-Take one step out your door, breathe in some fresh air, and take advantage of the natural sunlight that surrounds you.
-Arguably, Vitamin D is the most important vitamin as it’s good for your overall health in addition to strengthening your bones.
-If you are someone lacking it, there’s a good chance you will also feel the same symptoms as listed above.
-Getting yourself out in the open for a few minutes a day will make a difference as your body gets Vitamin D when your skin is exposed to the sun.
+Take one step out your door, breathe in some fresh air, and take advantage of the natural sunlight surrounding you.
+Arguably, Vitamin D is the most essential vitamin as it’s good for your overall health and strengthens your bones.
+If you lack it, there’s a good chance you will also feel the same symptoms as listed above.
+Getting yourself out in the open for a few minutes a day will make a difference, as your body gets Vitamin D when your skin is exposed to the sun.
 Sure, you could take vitamins to help as well, but you can also use this time to take a break from your work and stretch your legs.

-But what if you need something more than just a brisk walk — something that’s more challenging for you and will provide a bit more fun?
+But what if you need something more than just a brisk walk — something that’s more challenging and will provide more fun?
 Two words: fun run!
-Unlike a 5k, 10k, half marathon or marathon, fun runs are non-competitive, making it more enjoyable as someone who is participating.
-There’s no added stress to beat other runners or win a certain ranking.
-Instead, use a fun run as a way to do something out of the box with friends, or even just to reconnect with yourself!
+Unlike a 5k, 10k, half marathon, or marathon, fun runs are non-competitive, making it more enjoyable for someone who is participating.
+There’s no added stress to beat other runners or win a specific ranking.
+Instead, use a fun run to do something out of the box with friends or reconnect with yourself!
 From color runs to pet-friendly runs and everything in between, use this as an opportunity to push yourself physically in a way you probably wouldn’t have before.
-The best part is the multitude of runs you can participate in all around the country, including your own neighborhood.
+The best part is the many runs you can participate in nationwide, including in your neighborhood.

-For additional reasons on why you should check out a fun run, read our Top 5 Reasons Participating In A Fun Run Can Help Relieve Stress This Holiday Season.
+For additional reasons to check out a fun run, you can read our Top 5 Reasons Participating In A Fun Run Can Help Relieve Stress This Holiday Season.

-If you struggle with a mental illness, at some point you have been told to try yoga as a form of de-stressing, and for very good reason.
-In addition to helping increase flexibility and muscle tone, yoga can be effective in improving conditions like insomnia, reducing blood pressure and relieving anxiety and depression.
-According to the National Center for Complementary and Integrative Health (NIH), those who practice yoga regularly do so to not only relieve stress, but to also enhance quality of life.
+If you struggle with a mental illness, at some point, you have been told to try yoga as a form of de-stressing, and for excellent reason.
+In addition to helping increase flexibility and muscle tone, yoga can improve conditions like insomnia, reduce blood pressure, and relieve anxiety and depression.
+According to the National Center for Complementary and Integrative Health (NIH), those who practice yoga regularly do so to relieve stress and enhance quality of life.

 When done correctly and with a well-trained instructor, yoga can have both mental and physical benefits.
-In fact, we recently uncovered the Top 5 Unexpected Health Benefits of Practicing Yoga, which includes reducing inflammation, clearing your skin and experiencing greater self-acceptance.
-There’s something empowering about yoga and becoming one with your body that cannot be explained.
-Through the techniques you typically learn in a class, you become more aware of not only the way your body moves, but also the way it feels.
-You become more in tune with yourself, and it’s quite empowering to know how far you can push your body while also knowing your limits.
+We recently uncovered the Top 5 Unexpected Health Benefits of Practicing Yoga: reducing inflammation, clearing your skin, and experiencing greater self-acceptance.
+Something is empowering about yoga and becoming one with your body that cannot be explained.
+Through the techniques you typically learn in a class, you become more aware of not only the way your body moves but also the way it feels.
+You become more in tune with yourself, and knowing how far you can push your body while understanding your limits is pretty empowering.

 If you have already tried yoga in the past and are looking for something a little different, we highly suggest Hot Yoga.
-With the cold winter months fastly approaching and the ever-changing weather, Hot Yoga presents something new to the table since it takes place in heated rooms that range from 95-105 degrees Fahrenheit (yes, really).
-If you’re someone who loves snuggling up and staying warm in the winter, this is a great workout to do that will allow you to stay warm while fighting those serious holiday induced stressors.
+With the cold winter months fast approaching and the ever-changing weather, Hot Yoga presents something new to the table since it takes place in heated rooms ranging from 95-105 degrees Fahrenheit (yes, really).
+If you love snuggling up and staying warm in the winter, this is a great workout that will allow you to keep warm while fighting those solemn holiday-induced stressors.

 If you need more reasons to convince you to try this steamy practice, check out our Top 5 Ways Hot Yoga Can De-Stress (And Warm You Up) This Holiday Season.